-Over half of all U.S. states and the entirety of Canada now recognizes cannabis as medicine.
-But cannabis may be much more than a medicine, cannabis is a veggie.
-We could consider it a superfood, too.
+Cannabis may be much more than a medicine – In fact, cannabis is a veggie.
+Some people consider it a superfood, too.

 In recent years, North Americans have veered away from drive-thrus and gas station food.
 Today, many are steering toward healthier diets.
 As people prod the Internet, magazines, and TV shows for new sources of nutritious-yet-tasty meals, the term “superfood” pops up quite a bit.
 And guess what?
 Cannabis is a veggie, and a superfood too.